 The Open Church is a joyful place where children, seniors, migrant workers, people experiencing homelessness, and scholars eagerly learn from and teach one another.

 It is a safe place where varied ethnicities and capabilities, genders and sexual identities, social and economic groups gather in peace to break bread at Christ’s Communion Table, as we break down stereotypes.

 As sacred siblings born to our Heavenly Father who is Divine Mother of us all, we practice radically inclusive love that proclaims and builds up the “kin-dom of God.”

-You don't want to miss this information to positively impact your wellness.
+You don't want to miss this opportunity to have thoughtful conversations about race in America.

 "Do not be anxious about anything, but in every situation by prayer and petition,

 with thanksgiving, present your requests to God." - Phillippians 4:6 (NIV)

 Every Wednesday at 7 p.m.